Becoming a More Resilient Parent

 - Concrete knowledge about Adverse Childhood Experiences (ACEs) using Georgia data

 - Reactions to stress and techniques for dealing with stress

 - Tools for strengthening the resilience of parents and children through relationships

 Registration is required.
-To register, please click "register now" below.
+To register, please click "register now" below and select a ticket.
 Once you have signed up, additional video conference instructions will be emailed to you.
 A follow-up survey will be sent via email immediately following the training.
 In order to receive a certificate of completion, participants must complete the initial follow-up survey.
 There is a minimum of people needed to conduct a training, so please be aware that if there is low registration, this training may be canceled.
 If a training is canceled, you may be rescheduled free of charge or may request a refund.